When does the Texas governor’s debate between Gov. Greg Abbott, Beto O’Rourke start?

 This will be their only face-to-face debate during the campaign ahead of Election Day, Nov.
 8.

-There are three ways viewers can watch the debate when it begins at 7 p.m.
-Friday — broadcasted on KXAN, on KXAN.com or on the KXAN News app.
+There are three ways viewers can watch the debate when it begins at 7:00 p.m.
+Friday — broadcasted on KLBK, and KAMC, on everythinglubbbock.com or on the EverythingLubbock.com News app.
 Nexstar stations throughout Texas will also be broadcasting the event.

 KXAN anchor Britt Moreno will host the debate.
 Questions will come from a panel of journalists, including Sally Hernandez of KXAN-TV, Gromer Jeffers of The Dallas Morning News, and Steve Spriester of KSAT-TV San Antonio.